Step 1: Gather cookie cutters

 Place the cookie cutters into a container to catch the excess release, then spray.
 You don’t need a thick coat.
 A light coat is enough.

-You can add powders, paste, paint, and glitter to the area on the texture tile you will be using for the mold before you put the cookie cutter in place.
+You can add powders, paste, paint, and glitter to the area on the texture tile you will use for the mold before putting the cookie cutter in place.
 For example, you can use gilders paste on the high areas of the texture tile.
 On the finished piece, this will accent the recesses.

 Step 7: Create the mold

 Making the mold is as simple as placing the cookie cutter on the tile and sealing the gap at the bottom with Silly Putty.

 Place the cookie cutter on the tile to frame the texture you want to see on your project.
 If the tile is narrow, ensure the cookie cutter is entirely on the tile and not hanging over the edge.

 Make a Silly Putty snake and put it at the bottom of the cookie-cutter where it meets the tile.

 Squish the Silly Putty around the bottom of the cookie cutter to make a seal with the tile and create a bezel-like opening.

 If you’re using a more intricate cookie cutter, like this masque, make sure you seal each angle and inner cut area.
 Then, use the back of a paintbrush or a stir stick to squish the Silly Putty into those places.